-In writing, you may hear something like this: How could you sit down and write right now?
+Sometimes your brain might be a jerk to you.
+You may hear something like this: How could you sit down and write right now?
 You have nothing to write about!
 What makes you think you can write a story about whales?
 You don’t know anything about whales!
 You call yourself a writer?
 Humph.
 Well “real” writers do x, y, and z which I haven’t seen you do at all.

 My name’s Rachel, and I have impostor syndrome.
-Despite the fact that I have a degree in writing, have won awards for my writing, have been working for over a year to go to grad school for writing, I feel that somehow I am not a writer.
+Despite the fact that I have a degree in writing, have won awards for my writing, have been working for over a year to go to grad school for writing, I feel that, somehow, I am not a writer.
 Somehow, I am not smart enough, talented enough, disciplined enough, good enough to be a writer.
 These days, I don’t write frequently.
 I don’t read much.
 I don’t blog much.
 I’m not in a writing group.
 What do I have to show for it, the past?
 The past does not equate to the present.
 And the present is telling me that I have failed.

 And yet, this is only temporary.
 A simple break in writing because of holidays and moving to a new apartment doesn’t mean I’ve failed as a writer and I’ll never write again.
-What is happening, brain?!
+What is happening, Brain?!

 The definition of impostor syndrome, according to Wikipedia, is when “high-achieving individuals [are] marked by an inability to internalize their accomplishments and a persistent fear of being exposed as ‘fraud’.”
 Sketch artist Carl Richards calls it “the moment when you’re most vulnerable that all your doubts come crashing in around you.”
 In simpler terms, it’s that little nagging voice that says, despite everything, you’re not good enough.